OICcoins/Neutron-Status/NTRN-Masternode-on-VPS-with-cold-wallet-setup.md

 ###Word of Warning:###

-Always test you can use a linux wallet before committing all your 25000 coins to it, if you have never used a CLI/Non GUI wallet it is YOUR responsibility to learn what you need to know.
+Your wallet it is YOUR responsibility so learn what you need to know.
+Enable "Coin Control Features" so you can manage which addresses coins come from especially if you are running multiple masternodes of the one desktop wallet.
+You can do this by going to Settings > Options > Display and ticking the "Display coin control features" box and clicking OK.

 ###Assumptions:###